ElaTheDeveloper/TomBot-Sharp/CONTRIBUTING.md

 ## Getting the code

 1. Clone the Git repo.
 I don't really care what you use to do this.
 2. Create/Checkout the branch for what you are working on.
 Be descriptive in the title.
 If you are working on quotes, call it something like "quotes".
-If you are fixing an issue with a command, use something like "fixing-command-<commandname>"
+If you are fixing an issue with a command, use something like "fixing-command-<commandname>" **ENSURE YOU HAVE YOUR USERNAME IN THE BRANCH NAME!
+Your branch will be deleted otherwise!**.
+Example: `elathedeveloper-commandfix`
 3. Do your code.
 Make it pretty etc.
 4. Commit your code to your branch.
 5. Create a pull request, describing the changes, who's worked on them, what they fix and what they break.